OliverOE1509/Algorithmic-trading/README.md

 Dont bother about the SQL part.
 I will supply a static database for running the code.
 My database at home updates itself everyday, inserting into the database the most recent data available from Euronext.com.
 I can supply the method of how I went through the Euronext wall if it is of interest.

-The two files of interest are My_portfolio2.py and check_portfolio.py, dont mind the copy at the end of check_portfolio.py.
+The two files of interest are My_portfolio_Github.py and run_algorithm_Github.py.

-My_portfolio2.py initiates the parent class that defines all functions universal in all algorithmic trading strategies.
+My_portfolio_Github.py initiates the parent class that defines all functions universal in all algorithmic trading strategies.
 This is for instance the buy and sell function.

 The data is also gathered in the parent class.
 The format_connection() function, is what selects all data relevant from the database.
 Now look at self.d, which is a nested dictionary, where the outer key and value, is the ticker of the stock, and the value is the dataframe selected from the database.
 This is the most efficient and best way to store the data for each stock I could find.